 Indexing and Slicing Arrays

-After creating an array, you often need to access specific elements or select parts of it.
+After creating an array, you’ll often need to access individual elements or extract specific sections.

 Indexing

-Like Python lists, NumPy arrays start at index 0.
+Like Python lists, NumPy arrays use zero-based indexing — the first element is at position 0.

 Indexing a 1D Array